openstack-archive/deb-kazoo/CONTRIBUTING.md

 ## Development

-If you want to work on the code and sent us a
+If you want to work on the code and send us a
 [pull request](https://help.github.com/articles/using-pull-requests),
 first fork the repository on github to your own account.
 Then clone your new repository and run the build scripts: